Kelly Catlin: Biography

 Catlin was born in St. Paul, Minnesota; she was a triplet, with a brother and sister.
 She earned a degree in mathematics and Chinese from the University of Minnesota, and was studying at Stanford University for a graduate degree in computational and mathematical engineering.
 In addition to her career as a professional road cyclist, Catlin was an artist and a violinist.

 Catlin died on March 7, 2019, at Stanford University following an episode of depression.
-According to her sister, she committed suicide months after suffering a concussion due to a cycling accident.
+According to her sister, she died by suicide months after suffering a concussion due to a cycling accident.
 The university issued a statement saying that Catlin's roommate found her dead in her on-campus residence without any sign of foul play.
 Following her death, her family donated Catlin's brain to the Concussion Legacy Foundation Brain Bank at Boston University for further research into concussions.

 Cycling

 Catlin started cycling at age 17.
 She participated in the UCI Track Cycling World Championships three times and won gold medals in all of them.
 Catlin won gold medals in the women's team pursuit at the 2016, 2017, and 2018 UCI Track Cycling World Championships.
 She also won a silver medal in the same event at the 2016 Summer Olympics.
 She was a member of the women's team of Rally UHC Cycling.